Bug #1523

 Though the original bug is fixed, I did confirm that earlier today.
 Moving it to 'future' since it's not really that important to have any time soon.

-#3 Updated by Larry Titus 8 months ago
+Updated by Larry Titus over 11 years ago

 D'oh!
 I wish I had looked here before typing up a ticket that is exactly that same issue as in this ticket.
 In my case I have several subnets on an interface most of which the IPs are assigned statically.
 I recently needed to DHCP just a single specific subnet for PXE that was not the primary subnet and ran into this issue.